gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 54F6H

 When entered at 54F6H this routine converts every line number operand in the program text to a pointer.
 When entered at 54F7H it performs the reverse operation and converts every pointer in the program text back to a line number operand.
 Starting at the beginning of the Program Text Area each line is examined for a pointer token (0DH) or a line number operand token (0EH) depending upon the mode.
 In pointer to line number operand mode the pointer is replaced by the line number from the referenced program line and the token changed to 0EH.
 In line number operand to pointer mode the program text is searched (4295H) to find the relevant line, its address replaces the line number operand and the token is changed to 0DH.
 If the search is unsuccessful a message of the form "Undefined line NNNN in NNNN" is displayed (6678H) and the conversion process continues.
-A special check is made for the "ON ERROR GOTO 0" statement, to prevent the generation of a spurious error message, but no check is made for the similar "RESUME 0" statement.
+A special check is made for the "`ON ERROR GOTO 0`" statement, to prevent the generation of a spurious error message, but no check is made for the similar "RESUME 0" statement.
 In this case an error message will be displayed, this should be ignored.

 <a name="555ah"></a>